What are your Top 3 things you think about when falling in love?

 Top 3 is about Anton who sees David for the first time and falls hopelessly in love.
-It’s an animated romantic comedy about love, lists and figuring out what kind of life you want to live.
+It’s an animated romantic comedy about love, lists, and figuring out what kind of life you want to live.
 We talked a lot about what kind of story we wanted to tell and also what kind of story we wanted to live with for the next few years.
 We all felt we wanted to make an entertaining movie and tell a warm, fun story.
 From that, the writing began with the very loose idea of the first line of dialogue: “Okay, so top 3 idiots I hate”.

 Compared to other projects, it was different in the way that it sort of took form as the writing went along, rather than with a very specific idea.
-But with a few years of distance, I realise this project came about during a period where a lot of my friends started having children and sort of disappearing into family life.
+But, with a few years of distance, I realise this project came about during a period where a lot of my friends started having children and sort of disappearing into family life.
 I think a lot of inspiration came from this kind of second separation period in life.

 One of the things that has inspired us was northern Sweden, where we come from.
 Anton’s life is directly influenced by how living in a sparsely populated place is seen and regarded in society, and being in love with a place like that is a part of the story’s premise.
-In a way, it’s our love letter home.
+In a way, it’s our love letter to our home.

 Was it always intended that this story would be brought to life through animation?

-The film will have its premiere in July in San Francisco, are you feeling confident that audiences will connect with the film?
+Are you feeling confident that audiences will connect with the film?

 What does the film tell us about contemporary gay relationships?